 If it starts to seperate, try slowing stirring one Tablespoon of water in at a time until it comes back together.
 If you are still having trouble, use a thicker based, heavy bottomed saucepan.

-If you’re looking for a way to use up leftovers, try making these delicious toffee cookies.
-Chop into toffee bits similar to a Heath bar bit, then fold them into the dough.
+If you’re looking for a way to use up leftovers, try adding them into cookies, brownies, bars, trifles or even on top of cupcakes.
+Chop into toffee bits similar to a Heath bar bit, then fold them into the dough or sprinkle on top.
 The toffee adds the perfect chocolate and caramel flavor!
-You could also sprinkle the bits on homemade brownies, apple pie or cupcakes.

 Place it in an airtight container or zip-top bag.
 I like to layer my toffee between wax paper sheets to prevent sticking.
 Depending on how big your pieces are, you may need to use two containers or bags.